stm32duino/STM32LowPower/README.md

 `attachInterruptWakeup()` or `enableWakeupFrom()` functions should be called before `idle()`, `sleep()`, `deepSleep()` or `shutdown()` functions.

+> [!Important]
-HardwareSerial used as Wakeup source will configure it to use HSI clock source even if another peripheral clock is configured.
+> * HardwareSerial used as Wakeup source will configure it to use HSI clock source even if another peripheral clock is configured.
+>

-RTC used as Wakeup source requires to have LSE or LSI as clock source.
+> * RTC used as Wakeup source requires to have LSE or LSI as clock source.
 If one of them is used nothing is changed else it will configure it to use LSI clock source.
-One exception exists when `SHUTDOWN_MODE` is requested and `PWR_CR1_LPMS` is defined, in that case LSE is used.
+One exception exists when `SHUTDOWN_MODE` is requested and `PWR_CR1_LPMS` is defined, in that case LSE is required.
+So, if the board does not have LSE, it will fail.
+>

-The board will restart when exit shutdown mode.
+> * The board will restart when exit shutdown mode.

 ## Hardware state